terramate-io/terramate/docs/config-overview.md

 all the files in a single directory will be handled as the concatenation of all of them in a single file, forming a single **configuration**.

-A Terramate project is essentially any collection of Terraform code organized into stacks.
+A Terramate project is essentially a collection of Terraform code organized into stacks.
 The stacks can also reference local modules inside the project or remote ones.